farnazage/Real-time-Face-Recognition-using-OpenCV-and-webcam/README.md

 (the project directory should containg the python scripts and the haarcascade part.)

-then the subdirectory for datagathering should be created.
+then the "subdirectory" for datagathering should be created.

 mkdir datagathering